 - SelectApplyandOKto save your changes.

-- Add Network Service to Event Log Readers group.Navigate to, right-click and selectComputer ConfigurationPreferencesControl Panel SettingsLocal Users and Groups.NewLocal GroupIn theNew Local Group Propertieswindow:
+- Add Network Service to Event Log Readers group.Select, right-click and selectComputer ConfigurationPreferencesControl Panel SettingsLocal Users and Groups.NewLocal GroupIn theNew Local Group Propertieswindow.

 - In theGroup namefield, selectEvent Log Readers (built-in).

 - In theMemberssection, selectAddand enter in theNamefiledNetwork Servicefollowed byOK.You must type out the name, do not select the name from the browse button.

 - SelectApplyandOKto save your changes, and close theGroup Policy Management Editorwindow.